-The following factors were considered when next year's budget (2019-2020) was adopted:
+The following factors were considered when next year's budget (2020-2021) was adopted:

-- Assessed property values increased for FY 20.
-The District's millage levied was 2.4358 mills, the rolled-back rate.
-At that rate, the District expects ad valorem tax revenues to be \$19,878,190, an increase of \$264,118 or 1 percent.
-Since the rolled-back rate is intended to generate the same tax revenues as the prior year, the increase is attributable to new construction within the District (See graph for property values and assessed millage rates for previous and current year). - Wages and benefits were budgeted slightly higher for 2020 than the prior year. - Management continues to evaluate all other operating expenditures based on the priorities of mandatory, critical, or important to the ability to deliver a consistent level of service.
+- Assessed property values increased for FY 21.
+The District's millage levied was 2.3775 mills, the rolled-back rate.
+At that rate, the District expects ad valorem tax revenues to be \$20,049,066, an increase of \$170,876 or approximately 1 percent.
+Since the rolled-back rate is intended to generate the same tax revenues as the prior year, the increase is attributable to new construction within the District (See graph for property values and assessed millage rates for previous and current year). - Wages and benefits were budgeted slightly higher for 2021 than the prior year mainly due to contractual increases contained in the District's two collective bargaining agreements. - Management continues to evaluate all other operating expenditures based on the priorities of mandatory, critical, or important to the ability to deliver a consistent level of service.
+Management is also carefully monitoring the economic effects of the COVID-19 outbreak.
+Despite the economic downturn, property values continue to rise.
+Management expects this trend to continue in the near term.